alexandragranstrom/countdown-app/README.md

 ## Future Improvements

-This being my first Angular project and in regards to the time limit (had a busy week at work with a lot of overtime), I am happy with how the app turned out.
+This being my first Angular project and in regards to the time limit, I am happy with how the app turned out.
 But a few improvements I would prioritize before considering this app production-ready:

 ### 1. Code Structure and Best Practices